Fancy-Templates/latex-exam/README.md

       \subtask{2} Eine weitere Teilaufgabe
       \subtask{4} Eine letzte Teilaufgabe
    \end{subtasks}
-\end{exercise}
+\end{task}
 ```

 You can combine the optional argument with the subtasks as well, as indicated by the comment.
 In this scenario, the template will automatically check if the sum of the subtasks is equal to the given/expected points (i.e., it issues a warning and provides a visual hint if the points are not equal).
-Use this as a safeguard if, for whatever reason, an exercise has to have a fixed number of points.
+Use this as a safeguard if, for whatever reason, a task has to have a fixed number of points.

 #### Solutions